suffolklibraries/lgc/content/collections/events/springtime-crafts-28-05.md

         text: 'Ram Meadow car park'
       -
         type: text
-        text: " are both\_a 5-10 minutes walk from the gardens."
+        text: " are both\_a 10-15 minute walk from the Cathedral."
       -
         type: hardBreak
       -